google/pepper.js/README.md

 ## Getting Started ##
 Clone the repo.

 Install the [NaCl SDK](https://developers.google.com/native-client/sdk/download).
-Set the `NACL_SDK_ROOT` environment variable to point to the desired pepper_* directory inside of the NaCl SDK.  pepper_30 and up are supported.
+Set the `NACL_SDK_ROOT` environment variable to be an absolute path that points to the desired pepper_* directory inside of the NaCl SDK.  pepper_30 and up are supported.
 (The main dependency on pepper_30 is its toolchain, however, and not its header files and libraries.
 It is possible to use an older version of Pepper by setting the `LLVM` environment variable to point to a toolchain other than the one contained in `NACL_SDK_ROOT`.)

-Inside the repo:
+Inside the ppapi.js repo, run:

-    git submodule init
+    git submodule update --init

 This will clone Emscripten.
 Install Emscripten's dependencies on your system: